 - Lanes of Travel-38 percent - Lanes of Travel rates the number of lanes a pedestrian must cross at an intersection, especially those lanes in the same direction of travel.
 Non-signalized crossings with more than one lane of traffic introduce multiple conflicts, especially when two or more lanes are traveling in the same direction. - Pedestrian Crashes-38 percent - Pedestrian Crashes rates the safety of an intersection based on whether or not it is located in a HSIP Pedestrian Crash Cluster and the number of non-HSIP pedestrian crashes documented along the segment.
-Locations where pedestrian crashes have occurred and where crashes are especially severe are identified as locations in need of safety improvements. - Crossing Distance-13 percent - Crossing Distance rates the distance a pedestrian must travel to cross an intersection.
-Crossing Distance may be a product of the inherent geometry of the intersection or the distance may be narrowed by the presence of medians, islands, or curb extensions where pedestrians may safely wait to cross the roadway.
-Narrowing a crossing with curb extensions or providing refuge locations between travel lanes where pedestrians can safely wait for a break in traffic creates fewer opportunities for conflict at non-signalized locations. - Vehicle Travel Speed-13 percent - Vehicle Travel Speed rates average vehicle travel speed at an intersection.
+Locations where pedestrian crashes have occurred and where crashes are especially severe are identified as locations in need of safety improvements. - Pedestrian Refuge-13 percent - Pedestrian Refuge rates whether a crossing provides a median or island where pedestrians may safely wait to cross more than one travel lane.
+Providing a location where pedestrians can safely wait for a break in traffic allows street crossings to be broken into stages when traversing a roadway at a non-signalized location. - Vehicle Travel Speed-13 percent - Vehicle Travel Speed rates average vehicle travel speed at an intersection.
 The slower the speeds of automobiles, the smaller the level of danger to pedestrians in the case of conflict between the two modes, and the less stressful the travel experience for pedestrians.